 If you want a premium travel card and you frequently book flights, consider the Platinum Card from American Express.
-The welcome bonus is currently 125,000 American Express Membership Rewards points after spending $6,000 in the first 6 months with this link.
-Note that this is a personal referral offer and the public offer is currently 100k after spending $6k in 6 months.
+The welcome bonus is currently 100,000 American Express Membership Rewards points after spending $6,000 in the first 6 months.
 Also, new cardmembers receive 10 points per dollar on purchases at restaurants and when you shop small in the US on up to $25,000 in combined purchases during the first 6 months.

 You’ll earn 5 points per dollar on flights booked directly through airlines and at amextravel.com on up to $500,000 per calendar year.
 The annual fee on this card is higher at $695 [rates and fees], but the benefits are great, especially if you travel often.
 Terms apply.
 Click here to learn how to apply.

 Amex Rates and Fees: